 We created a table with a summary of our findings.
 Take a look to get a good overview:

 We hope this comparison has been useful to you in making an informed choice.
-If you have any questions don't hesitate to leave a comment.
-Also, if you have used any of these programs, share your experience with us and our readers.
+If you have any questions, do not hesitate to leave a comment.
+Also, if you have used any of these file recovery apps, share your experience below.
+It will surely help others.